 Guests enjoy well-maintained museum buildings and grounds thanks to the dedication of the McCune brothers.
 “Both have a longstanding history of serving at Conner Prairie and making sure the guests have the best experience,” says Tom Niswonger, Director of Facilities and Livestock Operations.
 “Ron has trained and mentored many, many grounds people over the years.”
 What does Tom appreciate about Randy?
 “His engineering ability to create something out of nothing.

 Every guest visit to Conner Prairie has been enriched in some small or large way thanks to the hard-working McCune brothers.
 The next time you’re here exploring, think about Ron, Randy, and all the other behind the scenes Tradesmen and staff who have helped to make your day possible.

 About the Author

-Carol Emmert can be found walking the Conner Prairie grounds daily.
+Carol Noel can be found walking the Conner Prairie grounds daily.
 She serves in our Facilities department as the Custodial Team Lead.
 You could find her cleaning, offering directions to guests, or pausing to appreciate a wildflower.
 Her favorite place on the grounds is “anywhere she can catch a glimpse of the sunset”.